herrecito/invaders/README.md

 A Space Invaders / Intel 8080 emulator in C, using SDL.

+The code should be really easy to understand to anyone wanting to learn how to create its own emulator.

+To run it:

+    make
+    ./invaders

+The code expecs the ROM to be a single file called "invaders.rom".
+If you find the ROM splitted in four files, just `cat` them:

+    cat invaders.h invaders.g invaders.f invaders.e > invaders.rom

 ## Known issues

 The DAA instruction and the AC flag are not implemented, but are only used to